Judge tosses New Mexico rancher’s claim after he kills wolf

 That argument was rejected this week by U.S. Magistrate Judge Gregory Fouratt.

 Thiessen pleaded guilty in 2018 for killing the wolf.
 He faced a year of probation and a $2,300 fine.
-Later that year, the U.S. Fish and Wildlife Service revoked his company’s permit to graze cattle on the public land.
+Later that year, the U.S. Forest Service revoked his company’s permit to graze cattle on the public land.

 A court document said he had 286 cows and 143 calves on the property.
 Thiessen has continued legal action in an attempt to keep his cattle on the land.
-The federal fish and wildlife service has sued Thiessen to remove the cows.
+The federal forest service has sued Thiessen to remove the cows.

 Hayden Ballard, an attorney who has represented Thiessen, did not respond to a request for comment on Friday by the newspaper.

-Note: This story has been corrected to show the U.S. Forest Service revoked the permit and sued the rancher.